Train Ticket Refunds

 That depends on how you bought your ticket:

-Return your unused ticket to the original retailer within 28 days of its expiry.
+Return your unused ticket to the original retailer by 23.59 the day before the date of travel.

 You can apply for a refund online.
 It’s quick and easy.